GNU-Ymir/Documentations/advanced/alias.md

 <img src="https://gnu-ymir.github.io/Documentations/advanced/memory_x_alias_main.png" alt="drawing" width="700"/>

-The alias keyword is mandatory only when the variable that will borrow the data is mutable, and can have an impact on the value.
-You evidently can't borrow immutable data in a variable that is mutable.
-For example the compiler should return an error on the following code.
+The alias keyword is only mandatory when the variable that will borrow the data is mutable and may impact the value.
+It is obvious that one cannot borrow immutable data from a variable that is mutable.
+For example, the compiler must return an error on the following code.

 ```ymir
 import std::io